bitpressio/bitpressio.github.io/mastering-docker-php.md

                                 </figure>
                                 Complete Video Bundle
                             </h1>
-                            <p>Comes with all the screencasts from the Basic Video Bundle, plus a full series on using Docker with Laravel.
-Comes with the book, plus the source code of two starter projects.
+                            <p>Comes with full series of <strong>60+ videos</strong> on getting started with Docker (34 videos) and setting up Docker for Laravel (24 videos).
+Comes with the Docker for PHP Developers eBook, plus the source code of two starter projects.
 Learn how to organize your projects with Docker and the latest Laravel and Symfony frameworks.</p>
                             <ul class="mb-3">
                                 <li>Stream and Download all <strong>60+ lessons</strong></li>
                                 <li>Access to <strong>any future videos</strong> added to the course</li>